 We use the definition of "independence" set forth in Sections 121 and 802 of the Amex Company Guide, as applicable and as may be modified or supplemented from time to time and the interpretations thereunder, to determine if the members of our Board are independent.
-In making this determination, our Board considers, among other things, transactions and relationships between each director and his immediate family and the Company, including those reported in this Form 10-K/A under Item 13.
-Certain Relationships and Related Transactions.
+In making this determination, our Board considers, among other things, transactions and relationships between each director and his immediate family and the Company, including those reported in this proxy statement under the caption "Certain Relationships and Related Transactions."
 The purpose of this review is to determine whether any such relationships or transactions are material and, therefore, inconsistent with a determination that the directors are independent.
-As a result of this review, our Board affirmatively determined, based on its understanding of such relationships and transactions that our Board was comprised of a majority of independent directors.
+As a result of this review, our Board affirmatively determined, based on its understanding of such relationships and transactions that our Board was comprised of a majority of independent directors and will remain comprised of a majority of independent directors if Proposal 1 is approved by the Stockholders and Derace L. Schaffer, M.D. is elected as the eighth director.